IT Security: Potential Liability for Small Businesses

 Personal data is defined as the customer’s name with: 1) a social security number; 2) a driver’s license or state identification card number; 3) an account number or credit/debit card number (with security code, access code, or password that would permit access to the financial account); 4) unique electronic identification number or routing code (in combination with any required security code or password); or 5) unique biometric data, such as a fingerprint, voice print, or retina or iris image, or other unique physical representation.

 In essence, under Nebraska law you must provide your customers with notice of a breach they can then use in a lawsuit against you.
 Concerned?
-Call Berry Law Firm for a free consultation on how to reduce your business risks.
+Call Berry Law for a free consultation on how to reduce your business risks.